JGilb28-7/Employee-Tracker-MySQL-HW12/README.md

 - [] Other Items
 -   [x] Change Password for the SQL DB

 ### commands & use:
+1. use Node employeeTracker.js in terminal
-1. MySql NPM Package
+2. MySql NPM Package
-2. InquirerJs NPM Package
+3. InquirerJs NPM Package
-3. use console.table
+4. use console.table
-4. seperate files for functions
+5. seperate files for functions
-5. SQL Join
+6. SQL Join

 ### Intial Commit 12/17/2020S
 1. created the file layout